losonsky/FNB58/README.md

 # FNB58
 Nice USB Meter with BLE

 The BLE module inside this nice device is RS02A1-B...
 RF-star piece...
+DOC in pdf file.

 You can customize the name and other BLE broadcast parameters.
 The bash script unbrick.sh can be used for recovery, no magic inside, factory reset and baud rate settings just for sure...